F1umen/F1umen/README.md

   <hr>

   <p>ps. if you come from PonyTown, just know you're welcome to cuddle, chat, and all.
-Just don't try to rp with me, I get awkward, haha.</p>
+Just don't try to rp with me, I get awkward, haha.
+Oh, and please don't flirt with me.
+I get very uncomfy.
+Thank you!</p>
 </div>